-Non-Performance Charge will be assessed to a resource provider or PRD Provider (effective with the 2022/2023 Delivery Year) that had a Performance Shortfall for a Performance Assessment Interval.
+Non-Performance Charge will be assessed to a resource provider or PRD Provider that had a Performance Shortfall for a Performance Assessment Interval.

-Non-Performance Charge is equal to the Performance Assessment Interval Performance Shortfall (MW) times Non-Performance Charge Rate (\$/MWh)
+Non-Performance Charge is equal to the Performance Assessment Interval Performance Shortfall (MW) times Non-Performance Charge Rate (\$/MWh).